 The dynamics of why a product development budget can go wrong

 Unlike most business functions, developing a new product is about doing something that has never been done before.
 No one has ever engineered this product before.

 In the beginning, it is often not entirely clear exactly what this product is going to be.
-Further, unlike some business activities, the product must actually function and meet certain objective requirement.
+Further, unlike some business activities, the product must actually function and meet certain objective requirements.
 We can’t just say it is good enough or change the goal to meet the budget.

 All of these factors conspire to produce an environment where there are many unknown activities that must get done.
-But it is not possible to know they need to be done until you know the so called “unknown-unknowns”.
+But it is not possible to know they need to be done until you know the so-called “unknown-unknowns”.
 It is simply not possible to know all the tasks that will need to be done in product development.